Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 The above result can also be extended to quasi-trees.
-From \cite{Da2} (see also \cite{CKS, CKS2, VT}), a {\em quasi-tree} is an embedded graph with exactly one boundary component (or face). \begin{corollary} Let $G$ be an embedded graph, then the number of blossoms in $Orb_{\langle \delta\rangle}(G)$ is bounded above by the number of spanning quasi-trees of $G$. \end{corollary} \begin{proof} From \cite{Mo4}, if $A\subseteq E(G)$, and $A^c=E(G)\backslash A$, then the number of vertices of $G^{\delta(A)}$ is equal to the number of boundary components of $G\backslash A^c$.
-It then follows that $G^{\delta(A)}$ is a blossom if and only if $G\backslash A^c$ is a spanning quasi-tree.
+From Dasbach et al. \cite{Da2}, a {\em quasi-tree} is an embedded graph with exactly one boundary component (or face). \begin{corollary} Let $G$ be an embedded graph, then the number of bouquets in $Orb_{( \delta)}(G)$ is bounded above by the number of spanning quasi-trees of $G$. \end{corollary} \begin{proof} From \cite{Mo4}, if $A\subseteq E(G)$, and $A^c=E(G)\backslash A$, then the number of vertices of $G^{\delta(A)}$ is equal to the number of boundary components of $G\backslash A^c$.
+It then follows that $G^{\delta(A)}$ is a bouquet if and only if $G\backslash A^c$ is a spanning quasi-tree.
 The result then follows, noting that the partial duals need not be distinct. \end{proof}

+Similar results hold for the orbit of an embedded graph under the action of the subgroup of the ribbon group generated by half-twists. \begin{proposition} Let $G$ be an embedded graph.
+Then \begin{enumerate} \item $|Orb_{( \tau )}(G)|$ is bounded above by the number of cycles in $G$. \item If $G$ is bipartite, then $G^{\tau (E(G))}=G$.
+Furthermore, (Wilson \cite{Wil79}) if $G$ is orientable regular map, then $G^{\tau (E(G))}=G$ if and only is $G$ is bipartite. \end{enumerate} \end{proposition}

+\begin{proof} We will work in the language of ribbon graphs.
+Both results follow from the observations that $\tau (e)$ changes the ribbon graph by adding a half-twist to the edge $e$, so up to the equivalence of ribbon graphs, $\tau (A)$ can only act by adding or removing half-twists to cycles, for each $A\subseteq E(G)$.
+The first result then follows by observing that $\tau (A)$ can only act by changing the orientability of a set of cycles of $G$.

+That all embeddings of bipartite graphs are self-Petrial follows because every cycle is even, so its orientability is unchanged if every edge is given a half-twist, while the cyclic order of half-edges incident to each vertex is unchanged.
+The `if and only if' statement is due to Wilson \cite{Wil79}, and does not in general hold for unorientable embedded graphs.
+For example, the hemi-dodecahedron in the projective plane is self-Petrial, but not bipartite.